raptor-ethz/raptor/README.md

 ### Vicon

-- Publish motion capture data from the vicon system to the ROS 2 network
+- Publish motion capture pose data from the Vicon system to the ROS 2 network
+- Forward motion capture pose data from the Vicon system to the PX4 controller
+- Publish telemetry data from the PX4 controller to the ROS 2 network

 ### Gripper Interface